spatie/laravel-backup/README.md

 ## Installation and usage

+This package requires PHP 7 and Laravel 5.4 or higher.
 You'll find installation instructions and full documentation on https://docs.spatie.be/laravel-backup/v4.

 ## Using an older version of PHP / Laravel ?